akshatjaipuria/Mask-and-Depth-Prediction/README.md

   <img src="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/files/unet.png" width="700">
 </p>

 Now, for the model I am using, I have two seperate problems to solve (mask and depth).
 The image size in the original model was 572x572 and ours is 224x224.
 Keeping this in mind, the channels' size would become too small at the end of the encoder (as we would be training at 112 before 224) and the fact that if we keep the model size smaller, we would be able to train with larger batch sizes.
 Also, colab gives limited GPU, so it wasn't good enough to waste resources, I removed one of the encoder and one corresponding decoder layers to have a proper balance over all the constraints.
+And replacement of encoder with SOTA models was demanding a high increment of parameters count.
+The dataset not being very complex, I went with the default encoder only.

 Since we had two seperate output requirements which are very different w.r.t the information they carry, I tried having seperate final decoder layers but that didn't help because mask and depth require same initial information from the images, but what they carry till the end is totally different.
 Therefor, I made the encoder part common and had seperate decoders for both the outputs.
 Here is a high level representation of my model.